Laurentien (art supplies): Coloured pencils

 Laurentien brand coloured pencils are also known as "pencil crayons" in Canada.
-They were available in packages of differing sizes.
-Each coloured pencil is painted in a colour matching the lead, and labelled in white (Cotton White has yellow lettering) with both the name of the colour and a number assigned to each colour.
+They were available in packages of differing sizes, (12, 20 and 24 being most commonly marketed to Canadian school children’s families.)

+Each coloured pencil was painted in a colour matching the lead, and labelled in white (Cotton White has yellow lettering) with both the name of the colour and a number assigned to each colour.
+Older pencils bore the colour name in English.
+They were later printed with the name colours in both English and French.